-When you walk down the steps from today’s street level the Cardo street level you can see a mural of what the Cardo probably once looked like.
+When you walk down the steps from today’s street level to the Cardo street level, you can see a mural of what the Cardo probably once looked like.

 Each mural displays a different type of shop with marketers that would have been in the Cardo during ancient times.
 Signs on the pillars explain the importance each of these shops had to the city.

-As you walk further you walk further you can find the Madaba map on display clearly showing the Roman Cardo on the mosaic.
+As you walk further, you can find the Madaba map on display, clearly showing the Roman Cardo on the mosaic.

-Further still is underground passage where contemporary and ancient meet as shops have been set into old vaults.
+Further still is an underground passage where contemporary and ancient meet as shops that have been set into old vaults.
 This section was built by the Crusaders.

-The first thing you notice when entering the Cardo are the columns.
+The first thing you notice when entering the Cardo is the columns.

 If you look at the columns you can see that they tapper at the top.
-This was done as create an optical illusion to make the columns look straight from afar.
-Otherwise columns tended to look top heavy.
+This was done as to create an optical illusion to make the columns look straight from afar.
+Otherwise, columns tended to look top heavy.

 Note the capital at the top of the column.
 This style is called a Corinthian capital and is the most lavish of the three.

 The northern section remnants date to the Roman period (2nd – 3rd Centuries CE).
-The southern Section remnants date date to the Byzantine period (6th century CE).
+The southern section remnants date to the Byzantine period (6th century CE).

-Now if you look up to modern day street level you can see date palm trees.
+Now, if you look up to the modern day street level, you can see date palm trees.
 Those mark the colonnade that ran parallel to the one you see.